 Amelia adds: ‘I appreciate that candidates will likely be applying for multiple roles over a short period of time and it can sometimes be difficult to remember the finer details of each one, but if they can’t show that they understand at least the very basics of what they would be doing then they’ll come to a sticky end.’
 She too stresses the importance of reading the job description and competencies and expands: ‘It’s not just about scanning them and hoping that all the information’s been absorbed; you should think about them, write them down, read them out loud or whatever you need to do to make sure you can talk about them.
 If you don’t know the details of the job and can’t articulate why you’ll be good at it then perhaps it’s not the right role for you.’

 Before you apply – deepen your understanding

 Combine your research to create a deep understanding of the job and the skills and qualities you will need to do it.
-Gemma comments that graduates ‘must have given the question some deep thought and made sure that they have matched their skillset to the role in question’.
 Think about aspects such as:

 - How much of your working day will be spent working alone, and how much interacting with others?

 - Will you only have to deal with your immediate team and supervisor, or will you interact with internal or external clients?